ldd/samosa-search/ios/README.md

 chmox u+x ./scripts/install-ios.sh
 ./scripts/install-ios.sh
 ```
-At this point, you may want to make sure that have the necessary fonts installed by following the manual part of [this guide](https://github.com/oblador/react-native-vector-icons)
+At this point, you may want to make sure that you have the necessary fonts installed by following the manual part of [this guide.](https://github.com/oblador/react-native-vector-icons)

 Finally, run
 `node node_modules/react-native/local-cli/cli.js start`, open the file `ios/SamosaSearch.xcworkspace` in XCode and start the simulator.